About ESCoE

 Go to next section

 Economic statistics are fundamental to evidence-based policy making and the decisions we all make.
-To serve their purpose they need to keep up with constantly changing economies, drawing on new data sources and the best available methods.
-This calls for a creative, research-led approach to maintaining and developing them.
+To serve their purpose, they need to keep up with constantly changing economies, drawing on new data sources and the best available methods.

 Historical Data UK